Breaking the Curse of Dimensionality in Multiagent State Space: A Unified Agent Permutation Framework: Introduction

-Two types of methods have been proposed to achieve permutation invariance.
-The first employs the idea of data augmentation, e.g., \citet{ye2020experience} shuffle the order of $m$ components to generate $m!$ more data and force these generated data to have the same output through training.
-However, its policy network is permutation sensitive, thus is inefficient and difficult to train.
-The second category methods employ naturally permutation invariant architectures to design MARL algorithms, e.g., \citet{li2021permutation,liu2020pic} and \citet{hu2021updet} apply Deep Sets \cite{zaheer2017deep}, GNNs \cite{battaglia2018relational} and Transformer \cite{vaswani2017attention} to MARL respectively.
-These models incorporate shared input embedding layers, pooling layers to achieve permutation invariance.
-But the limited representational capacity of the shared embedding layers may result in poor performance \cite{wagstaff2019limitations}.
+To achieve PI, there are two types of previous methods.
+The first employs the idea of data augmentation, e.g., \citet{ye2020experience} propose the data augmented MADDPG, which generates more training data by shuffling the order of the input components and forcedly maps these generated data to the same output through training.
+But it is inefficient to train a permutation-sensitive function to output the same value when taking features in different orders as inputs.
+The second type employs natural PI architectures, such as Deep Sets \citep{li2021permutation} and GNNs \citep{wang2020few, liu2020pic} to MARL.
+These models use shared input embedding layers and entity-wise pooling layers to achieve PI.
+However, using shared embedding layers limits the model's representational capacity and may result in poor performance \citep{wagstaff2019limitations}.
+For PE, to the best of our knowledge, it has drawn relatively less attention in the MARL domain and few works exploit this property.

-In this work, our major contributions are two novel Agent Permutation Invariant (API) designs which significantly boost the performance of existing mainstream MARL methods, while avoiding the defects of previous methods mentioned above.
-Instead of doing data augmentation or modifying the architectures of the original MARL methods, we first propose a Deep Permutation Network (DPN) which explicitly removes the influence of the input order by data preprocessing.
-Specifically, we generate permutation matrices to explicitly permute the semantically same but differently ordered input sets into a fixedly ordered one.
-Then any existing MARL method can be directly applied downstream without modification.
-And they only need to learn function mapping over fixed-ordering inputs (much smaller space) instead of over all permutations of inputs compared with data augmentation based methods.
-Thus it is easier to train.

-One limitation of DPN is that for some special input cases, DPN may suffer from training instability issue.
-Thus, to more stably achieve API while ensuring the representational capacity, we propose a novel HyPerNetwork based API architecture: HPN.
-Specifically, we maintain a hypernetwork to separately generate the weights of the input embedding layer for each component by taking its own feature as input.
-Therefore, compared with previous Deep Sets, GNNs or Transformer based architectures which use shared embedding weights, our model's representational capacity has been substantially improved since any difference in each component's feature will result in different embedding weights.
-Then we merge these individually embedded components by sum pooling and thus make the model permutation invariant.